-I was cleaning up my library last week.
-One of the "moments of effectiveness" that marked a seemingly ineffective week (I was sick and moving slowly).
-Bringing some order to the chaos of my shelves I came across The Worst-Case Scenario Survival Handbook.
+I was cleaning up my library, bringing a little order to the chaos on my shelves, when I came across The Worst-Case Scenario Survival Handbook.
 Interesting title.
 The book contains such tantalizing chapters as:

 - How to Escape from Quicksand